JoostBerkhout/Snellius-example-project/README.md

 1. Create an `experiments_settings.json` file with the experiments settings in the project's root folder.
 To that end, one can use `Snellius setup\experiments_settings_constructor.py` which will create `experiments_settings.json` in the project's root folder.
-Alternatively, one can create `experiments_settings.json` manually.
-But I think it is most convenient to change `Snellius setup\experiments_settings_constructor.py` to your needs and run it.
 2. Create a `job_script_Snellius.sh` job script file in the project's root folder.
-To that end, one can use `Snellius setup\job_script_constructor. py`.
-Alternatively, one can create `job_script_Snellius.sh` manually.
-   Important: there should be an `experiments_settings.json` file in the same folder as `job_script_Snellius.sh` (so perform first step 1).
+To that end, one can use `Snellius setup\job_script_constructor. py` that requires that there exists an `experiments_settings.json` file in the root (so perform first step 1).
 3. Place your code in the `src` folder and ensure `run_experiment.py` has correct access to it.
 4. It is a good idea to test the code locally regarding `run_experiment.py`